Please check gitlab-tutorial

 Nevertheless, you should maintain a full up-to-date backup on your own.

-By using the official repositories (recommended)
+Upgrade by using the official repositories (recommended)

 All GitLab packages are posted to the GitLab package server.
-Six repositories are maintained:

-# Ubuntu/Debian
+Ubuntu/Debian

 sudo apt update && sudo apt install gitlab-ee

-# RHEL/CentOS 7 and Amazon Linux 2
+Amazon Linux 2

 sudo yum install gitlab-ee